joekrinke15/blog/_posts/2020-09-01-EulerProject.md

 def prob_outcome(k, s, n):
 """
-Calculate the probability of a sum k occurring given n dice with sides n.
+Calculate the probability of a sum k occurring given n dice with s sides.
 Returns a float value ranging from 0-1.

+    Parameters:
+        k (int): The integer sum you want to find the probability of. s (int): An integer corresponding to the number of sides on each die. n (int): The integer number of total dice.
+    Returns:
+        (float) : The probability of the sum k occuring gievn n dice with s sides.
 """
     prob = 0
     possible_vals = math.pow(s,n)